patrickswickard/shipsoftheseus/README.md

 Entering Ctrl-C (in many terminals) or simply entering a blank line will exit without changing the line.

 Changes are tracked in the data file diy_sonnetshake_mod.json .
 This file can be manually edited in the obvious manner in case of mistakes.
-There is currently no automated utility for doing this.
+There is also a utility script for doing this: ruby diy_fixline.rb

 Finally, when you have finished rewriting all of Shakespeare's sonnets: ruby diy_print_on_demand.rb